Luka-Didham/Longest-SubString/README.md

 Uses import classes regex and math.
 We use regex.Pattern to pattern match the user input and distinguish between int and alphabet literal inputs.
 Uses math.pow class to work out when max string has been reached with the value of alphabet_length^2+1.

-##How to Compile
+## How to Compile
 To compile use the Kotlin compiler supported in most IDE's.
 Created and tested in IntelliJ IDEA 2021.

 To manually compile from the command line run

-$ kotlinc SubStringApp.kt -include-runtime -d SubStringApp.jar
+`kotlinc SubStringApp.kt -include-runtime -d SubStringApp.jar`

-$ java -jar SubStringApp.jar
+`java -jar SubStringApp.jar`

-##Test Results
+## Test Results
-Input Alphabet to be used or int between 1-26
+`Input Alphabet to be used or int between 1-26
 3
 aabacbbcca
 mfqwef